Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Results and discussion

 In order to further elucidate the ground-state properties of the system, we provide two ground-state phase diagrams with respect to $\widetilde{C}_{6}$ and $\kappa $ and with respect to $\widetilde{C}_{6}$ and $\Omega _{R}$ as shown in Figs. 2(a) and 2(b), respectively.
 The typical density distributions, phase distributions and momentum distributions of various ground-state phases are given in Fig. 2(c).
-From Fig. 2(a), for the weak Rydberg interaction $\widetilde{C}_{6}$ with fixed Raman coupling strength $\Omega _{R}$, the system sustains half-quantum vortex (HQV) phase and stripe supersolid (SSS) phase, depending on the SOC strength.
+From Fig. 2(a), for the weak Rydberg interaction $\widetilde{C}_{6}$ with fixed Raman coupling strength $\Omega _{R}$, the system sustains half-quantum vortex (HQV) phase and stripe supersolid (SSS) phase \cite{Ketterle}, depending on the SOC strength.
 With the increase of SOC strength, the ground state of the system changes from the HQV phase to the SSS phase.
-In the HQV phase, the momentum distribution is concentrated at a central discrete point near the origin of the momentum space, which means that the atoms are essentially condensed at zero momentum (see Fig. 2(c)(I)).
-Unlike the HQV phase, the momentum distribution of the SSS phase exhibits two discrete high-density points symmetrically distributed on the positive and negative half axes of the $k_y$ axis, respectively (see Fig. 2(c)(II)).
+In the HQV phase, it can be seen from the momentum distribution that the atoms are essentially condensed at zero momentum (see Fig. 2(c)(I)).
+Unlike the HQV phase, the momentum distribution of the SSS phase exhibits two discrete high-density points (see Fig. 2(c)(II)).
 This indicates that the atoms in the SSS phase are principally condensed at two finite momenta.
 However, for fixed SOC strength but stronger Rydberg interaction, the two component densities form spatially separated and multiple concentric layered toroidal stripes, and the central vortex core of component 1 is filled by the nonrotating component 2 as shown in Fig. 2(c)(III).
 We may call this phase as toroidal stripe (TS) phase with a central Anderson-Toulouse coreless vortex \cite{Anderson}.
 At the same time, the momentum distribution displays an obvious high-density ring and two low-density rings.
-For the case of strong SOC, with the further increase of the Rydberg interaction strength, the ground state of the system evolves from the TS phase into the checkerboard supersolid (CBSS) phase (Fig. 2(c)(IV)), where the density peaks form a regular checkerboard pattern, and many hidden vortex-antivortex pairs are generated in each component \cite{LWen,LWen1,LWen2}.
-The corresponding momentum distribution is focused on four high density points and some low density points along a ring.
-Whereas for the case of weak (or relatively weak) SOC and strong Rydberg interaction, the system tends to form the chiral supersolid (CSS) phase with a helical antiskyrmion lattice (see Fig. 1(b), Fig. 2(a) and Fig. 2(c)(VI)), where the momentum distribution is mainly concentrated at seven discrete high-density points constituting a triangular lattice.
+For the case of strong SOC, with the further increase of the Rydberg interaction strength, the ground state of the system evolves from the TS phase into the checkerboard supersolid (CBSS) phase (Fig. 2(c)(IV)).
+The density peaks form a regular checkerboard pattern, and many hidden vortex-antivortex pairs are generated in each component \cite{LWen,LWen1,LWen2}.
+Previous studies have shown that there are three basic types of vortices in cold atom physics: visible vortices, ghost vortices and hidden vortices \cite{LWen,LWen1,LWen2,Fetter,Kasamatsu,WenLH}.
+The visible vortices represent the common quantized vortices, which are visible in both density and phase distributions and contribute to the angular momentum and energy of the system \cite{Fetter}.
+In contrast, ghost vortices appear as phase singularities in the phase distribution, whereas they are invisible in the density distribution and do not carry angular momentum and energy \cite{Kasamatsu}.
+For hidden vortices, they are visible in the phase distribution while invisible in the density distribution like ghost vortices, but they carry angular momentum and energy \cite{LWen,LWen1,LWen2,WenLH}.
+Only by accounting for hidden vortices can the established Feynman rule be satisfied.
+The corresponding momentum distribution in Fig. 2(c)(IV) is focused on four high density points and some low density points along a ring.
+Whereas for the case of weak (or relatively weak) SOC and strong Rydberg interaction, the system tends to form the chiral supersolid (CSS) phase with a helical antiskyrmion lattice (see Fig. 1(b), Fig. 2(a) and Fig. 2(c)(VI)).

 When both the Rydberg interaction and the SOC are strong, the CSS phase transforms into the standing-wave supersolid (SWSS) phase as shown in Fig. 2(a) and Fig. 2(c)(VII), where the momentum distribution becomes a ring structure composed of stripe density standing waves.
 Physically, for the SSS phase, CBSS phase and SWSS phase, the translation symmetry of the system is broken due to the strong SOC, resulting in the formation of a supersolid crystal structure of density modulation.